Contact the GG Archives

 -- Power, 30 April 1912, p.
 643

-It is the habit to speak of the days gone by when young men of energy, industry, character, and brains were able to achieve brilliant business or professional careers in America, and to think that such careers are impossible now.
+It is the habit to speak of the days when young men of energy, industry, character, and brains could achieve brilliant business or professional careers in America and think such occupations are impossible now.

-It is a remarkable fact that this fine old figure in the business community should have been succeeded by seven sons, all of whom have reached a plane of success that the father never dreamed of, not only in manufacturing, exploring, commerce, but in finance and statesmanship as well.
-And the way in which the family fortunes were diverted from commercial business pure and simple is little short of romance.
+It is a remarkable fact that this fine old figure in the business community should have been succeeded by seven sons, all of whom have reached a plane of success that the father never dreamed of, not only in manufacturing, exploring, and commerce but also in finance and statesmanship.
+And how the family fortunes were diverted from commercial business, pure and simple, is little short of romance.

-The A. Y. and Minnie mines became very heavy shippers of silver and lead ore.
-The products soon became of importance to the smelting-plants with which Mr. Benjamin Guggenheim naturally came into intimate relations.
+The A. Y. and Minnie mines became heavy silver and lead ore shippers.
+The products soon became essential to the smelting plants with which Mr. Benjamin Guggenheim naturally entered intimate relations.

-Keen, far-sighted, level-headed as was his father before him, the young man studied the most advantageous methods of treating the ores and foresaw as with prophetic vision the tremendous possibilities of the smelting business.
+Keen, far-sighted, and level-headed, as was his father before him, the young man studied the most advantageous methods of treating the ores.
+He foresaw with prophetic vision the tremendous possibilities of the smelting business.

-Soon after Mr. Benjamin Guggenheim got this in operation the results were so satisfactory that his father and his six brothers decided to withdraw entirely from commercial business and devote their energies and abilities to the new and larger field.
+Soon after Mr. Benjamin Guggenheim got this in operation, the results were so satisfactory that his father and his six brothers decided to withdraw entirely from commercial business and devote their energies and abilities to the new and more extensive field.

-Having abundant capital, unusual intelligence, undaunted energy, they took the next step, and built a large plant at Agues Calientes, Mexico, where they first embarked in copper smelting, and shortly thereafter erected a third plant at Monterey, Mexico.
+Having abundant capital, unusual intelligence, and undaunted energy, they took the next step.
+They built a large plant at Agues Calientes, Mexico, where they first embarked on copper smelting and erected a third plant at Monterey, Mexico.

-In the meantime, recognizing the desirability of refining their own bullion, which was produced at their various plants, they built a refinery at Perth Amboy, New Jersey.
-Mr. Benjamin Guggenheim, the pioneer of the family in their Western operations, transferred his energies to the management of the new refinery, of which he remained in charge for a lengthy period.
+In the meantime, recognizing the desirability of refining the bullion produced at their various plants, they built a refinery at Perth Amboy, New Jersey.
+Mr. Benjamin Guggenheim, the pioneer of the family in their Western operations, transferred his energies to managing the new refinery, of which he remained in charge for a lengthy period.

-Returning a couple of years later, he looked about for an individual field for his incessant activities and decided to enter into the manufacture of mining machinery.
+Returning a few years later, he looked for an individual field for his ongoing activities.
+He decided to enter into the manufacture of mining machinery.
 This was in 1903, and the large plant he built in Milwaukee at once became an element to be reckoned with.

-Three years later his Power and Mining Machinery Company was merged with the International Steam Pump Company, in which Mr. Benjamin Guggenheim has been a director and a large stockholder for some years.
-Since that time he has been chairman of the Executive Committee of the International Steam Pump Company and was elected recently to the presidency.
+Three years later, his Power and Mining Machinery Company was merged with the International Steam Pump Company.
+Mr. Benjamin Guggenheim has been a director and a large stockholder for years.
+Since then, he has been chairman of the Executive Committee of the International Steam Pump Company and was elected recently to the presidency.

-He is now devoting his entire time and energy to directing the affairs of the International Steam Pump Company, and at the present writing is in Europe, visiting the company's plant near London, and inspecting its various Continental offices, with the object of extending its large trade in foreign countries; for Mr. Benjamin Guggenheim has in active preparation important plans for the expansion of his company's business and the extension of its present lines, as well as in new manufacturing enterprises.
+He is now devoting his entire time and energy to directing the affairs of the International Steam Pump Company, and at the present writing, is in Europe, visiting the company's plant near London and inspecting its various Continental offices, with the object of extending its extensive trade in foreign countries; for Mr. Benjamin Guggenheim has in active preparation essential plans for the expansion of his company's business and the extension of its present lines, as well as in new manufacturing enterprises.

 Already the International Steam Pump Company has seven plants, six in this country and one in England, as follows: The Blake-Knowles, in East Cambridge, Mass.; the Deane, in Holyoke, Mass.; the Worthington, in Harrison, N. J.; the Snow- Holly, in Buffalo, N. Y.; the Laidlaw-Dunn- Gordon, in Cincinnati, Ohio; the Power and Mining Machinery, in Cudahy, WI.; and the Simpson plant in Newark, England.

-An army of ten thousand men draws its sustenance from these great industrial workshops, whose product is of infinite variety, from the smallest feed pump, weighing but a few pounds, to the enormous municipal pumping engine capable of supplying a city's mains with 20,000,000 gallons of water daily.
+An army of ten thousand men draws its sustenance from these great industrial workshops, whose product is infinite, from the smallest feed pump, weighing but a few pounds, to the enormous municipal pumping engine capable of supplying a city's mains with 20,000,000 gallons of water daily.

-They supply the pumping apparatus and condensers for the battleships of the nation; pressure pumps for the cotton press of the South and the steel-mill of Pennsylvania; the pumping engine which sends the crude oil on its long journey from the well to the refinery; the air compressor which makes it possible to work in caissons or in tunnels under the bed of river and lake; the pumps that keep free from water the deep workings of the copper mine in Alaska or the gold mine in South Africa; the distributing pumps that transfer the products from one point to another in the brewery and in the sugar house; the agricultural pumps that flood the rice fields in Louisiana and irrigate the fertile fields of the Nile.
+They supply the pumping apparatus and condensers for the battleships of the nation, pressure pumps for the cotton press of the South and the steel mill of Pennsylvania, the pumping engine that sends the crude oil on its long journey from the well to the refinery; the air compressor which makes it possible to work in caissons or tunnels under the bed of river and lake; the pumps that keep free from water the deep workings of the copper mine in Alaska or the gold mine in South Africa; the distributing pumps that transfer the products from one point to another in the brewery and the sugar house; the agricultural pumps that flood the rice fields in Louisiana and irrigate the fertile fields of the Nile.

-The power behind the elevator which takes you to the office in the tower in the skyscraper is a steam pump.
-The company builds gas producers and gas engines in units up to the enormous prime mover of five thousand horse-power, which are destined to supplant the steam-engine on account of their great fuel economy; it builds blast furnaces, cement machinery, mining, smelting, and milling plants for all metallurgical purposes, and great rock crushers used in the production of concrete and ballast.
+The power behind the elevator, which takes you to the office in the tower in the skyscraper, is a steam pump.
+The company builds gas producers and gas engines in units up to the enormous prime mover of five thousand horse-power, which are destined to supplant the steam engine on account of their excellent fuel economy; it builds blast furnaces, cement machinery, mining, smelting, and milling plants for all metallurgical purposes, and incredible rock crushers used in the production of concrete and ballast.

 In a word, the products of the International Steam Pump Company are limited only by the confines of industry and civilization.
-So, in the career of Mr. Benjamin Guggenheim, we find that this young man did not rest content after his splendid achievements in the smelting industry, but that he turned his activities to another great industrial enterprise, advancing it rapidly on its road to success.
-Our country of to-day is still rich in its offerings to those who are ready to give it their enthusiastic energy and untiring effort.
+So, in the career of Mr. Benjamin Guggenheim, we find that this young man did not rest content after his splendid achievements in the smelting industry but turned his activities into another tremendous industrial enterprise, advancing it rapidly on its road to success.
+Our country of today is still rich in its offerings to those ready to give it their enthusiastic energy and untiring effort.

 Benjamin Guggenheim, The New President of the International Steam Pump Company, New York